How Do Nonlinear Transformers Learn and Generalize in In-Context Learning?: Problem Formulation

 \subsection{Generalization Evaluation}

 We define two quantities to evaluate the ICL generalization performance to new tasks as follows.

-\textbf{In-domain generalization}: If the testing queries are also drawn from $\mathcal{D}$ and all the testing tasks are drawn from $\mathcal{T}$, we call it \textit{in-domain} inference, and the in-domain generalization error is defined as where $\bfP$ is defined in (\ref{eqn: data}).
+\textbf{In-Domain Generalization}: If the testing queries are also drawn from $\mathcal{D}$ and all the testing tasks are drawn from $\mathcal{T}$, we call it \textit{in-domain} inference, and the in-domain generalization error is defined as\footnote{In terms of evaluating generalization on unseen tasks, (\ref{eqn: id_generalization}) is almost equivalent to replacing $f\in \mathcal{T}$ with $f\in \mathcal{T}\backslash \mathcal{T}_{tr}$ in the subscript.
+This is because we later prove that all of our analysis can hold when training on a small fraction of tasks (Condition \ref{cond: task}).
+Therefore, an $\mathcal{O}(\epsilon)$ generalization error on $f\in \mathcal{T}$ can indeed reflect an $\mathcal{O}(\epsilon)$ generalization error on $f\in \mathcal{T}\backslash\mathcal{T}_{tr}$} where $\bfP$ is defined in (\ref{eqn: data}).
 Note that the in-domain performance includes the testing performance on \textit{unseen} tasks in $\mathcal{T}\backslash \mathcal{T}_{tr}$ that do not appear in the training samples.

-\textbf{Out-of-domain generalization}: Suppose the testing queries $\bfx_{query}$ follow the distribution $\mathcal{D}'$ ($\mathcal{D}'\neq \mathcal{D}$), and the binary classification tasks that map the testing queries to the labels are drawn a set $\mathcal{T}'$ ($\mathcal{T}'\neq \mathcal{T}$).
+\textbf{Out-of-Domain Generalization}: Suppose the testing queries $\bfx_{query}$ follow the distribution $\mathcal{D}'$ ($\mathcal{D}'\neq \mathcal{D}$), and the binary classification tasks that map the testing queries to the labels are drawn a set $\mathcal{T}'$ ($\mathcal{T}'\neq \mathcal{T}$).
 Then, the \textit{out-of-domain} generalization error can be defined as